 Grants and relief payments for businesses

-During an emergency or adverse event, a range of grants or subsidies may be made available to businesses affected by that event.
-How these payments are treated for income tax purposes is dependent on where the payment originates from.
+During an adverse or emergency event, a range of grants or subsidies may be made available to businesses affected by that event.
+How these payments are treated for income tax purposes depends on where the payment originates from.

 Grants or subsidies received by businesses from public or local authorities

-These are payments made by Government departments or other instrument of Government (public authorities), or regional and territorial authorities (local authorities), to assist businesses.
+These are payments made by Government departments or other instruments of Government (public authorities), or regional and territorial authorities (local authorities), to assist businesses.